All research peptides for sale are for in-vitro research only. Products are not for human consumption of any kind.

 Safety Profile and Side Effects Associated with Peptide-Based Agents for Erectile Dysfunction

 The safety profile of peptide-based agents is still being evaluated, as they are relatively new treatments for ED.
-However, studies conducted so far have reported few adverse events associated with their use.
+However, studies have reported few adverse events associated with their use.

 Melanocortin Receptor Agonists: